kismetwireless/kismet-docs/howto/osx.md

 `$ kismet`

-Kismet will list the available Wi-Fi sources in the `Datasources` panel of the UI, or sources can be configured from the command line or the Kismet config files.
+Kismet will list the available Wi-Fi sources in the `Data Sources` panel of the UI, or sources can be configured from the command line or the Kismet config files.

 `$ kismet -c en1`